Maryland House speaker raises concerns about social equity as debate over marijuana legalization begins

 Meanwhile, she would not say whether she personally supports legalization.

-“It’s not about what Speaker Jones wants or doesn’t want,” she said. “ … If done right, the approach that we’re doing, it would help Black and Brown people who are in jail for simple possession … So in that case, I’m more there, but I still want us to dot our i’s and cross our t’s before full implementation.”
+“It’s not about what Speaker Jones wants or doesn’t want,” she said. “… If done right, the approach that we’re doing, it would help Black and Brown people who are in jail for simple possession. … So in that case, I’m more there, but I still want us to dot our i’s and cross our t’s before full implementation.”